 There are so many different requirements to follow to ensure you’re changing your car’s engine oil properly.
-Depending on vehicle age, type of oil and driving conditions, oil change intervals will vary.
-It used to be normal to change the oil every 3,000 miles, but with modern lubricants most engines today have recommended oil change intervals of 5,000 to 7,500 miles.
+Depending on vehicle age, type of oil, and driving conditions, oil change intervals will vary.
+It used to be normal to change the oil every 3,000 miles, but with modern lubricants, most engines today have recommended oil change intervals of 5,000 to 7,500 miles.
 And then, if your car’s engine requires full-synthetic motor oil, it might go as far as 15,000 miles between services!

-Oil Change Intervals—Older Cars
+Oil Change Intervals for Older Cars

 Older cars typically have oil changes based on mileage.
 If you drive in severe conditions such as considerable stop-and-go driving, pull heavy loads, or the climate is extremely hot or cold, you may need to stick to a strict maintenance plan for your vehicle.
 With normal driving, check oil levels periodically and follow the owner’s manual recommendations for maintenance.

-Oil Change Intervals—New Cars
+Oil Change Intervals for New Cars

 Most new cars today have monitoring systems that alert you when you should change your oil.
 Allowing the system to direct your time to change is great but in between still check your oil levels and top off as needed.